March 1, 2017 | Sarah Danks

-When visitors land on sites within the Display Network, they receive a cookie that then follows them throughout their travels.
-Of course, these cookies are “attached” to the computer; not the actual person so it’s not an exact science.
+When visitors land on sites within the Display Network, the device they’re using receives a cookie that then follows them throughout their travels.
+It’s important to remember these cookies are “attached” to the computer or phone being used; not the actual person, so it’s not an exact science.

 3) How PPC Helps Your Business

 By this point and time, you’ve not only heard about search engine optimization (SEO), you’ve invested in it.
 So why would you need to worry about PPC, too?